 Matthew N. Korenoski is an Associate Attorney at Strassburger McKenna Gutnick & Gefsky.
-Mr. Korenoski works primarily in the areas of civil litigation, municipal law, and education law.
+Mr. Korenoski works primarily in the areas of municipal law and commercial and civil litigation.

 Mr. Korenoski graduated from Duquesne University School of Law in June 2016, cum laude.
-While there, he served as an Associate Editor for the Duquesne Law Review and his article O’Bannon vs. the NCAA: An Antitrust Assault on the NCAA’s Dying Amateurism Principle was selected for publication in Volume 54, Issue 2.
-In his capacity as an Associate Editor, he oversaw a team of four Junior Staff members and assisted in editing and reviewing their articles.
+While there, he served as an Associate Editor for the Duquesne Law Review, and his article O’Bannon vs. the NCAA: An Antitrust Assault on the NCAA’s Dying Amateurism Principle was selected for publication in Volume 54, Issue 2.

-Additionally, while in law school, Mr. Korenoski served as a Judicial Extern for the Honorable Thomas M. Hardiman of the United States Court of Appeals for the Third Circuit where he reviewed and edited bench memoranda, non-precedential opinions, and precedential opinions, and produced research memoranda related to matters before the court.
+While in law school, Mr. Korenoski served as a Judicial Extern for the Honorable Thomas M. Hardiman of the United States Court of Appeals for the Third Circuit where he reviewed and edited bench memoranda, non-precedential and precedential opinions, and produced research memoranda related to matters before the court.

 Outside of the courtroom, Mr. Korenoski enjoys running, and playing soccer and tennis.
 He is also an avid Pittsburgh sports fan.
 Mr. Korenoski grew up in Johnstown, PA and currently resides in the South Side Works area of the City of Pittsburgh with his fiancé.